University of Sanctuary

-- In September 2016 up to five asylum seeking or refugee students will access undergraduate and postgraduate programmes through scholarships, working with the Helena Kennedy Foundation Article 26 project.
+- In September 2017 ten asylum seeking or refugee students will access undergradate and postgraduate programmes through Sanctuary Scholarships, working with the Helena Kennedy Foundation Article 26 project.
 This brings our total number of scholarships awarded under this initiative to 18.

 - New article by Mel Cooper and William Lee Mitchell discussing the potential role of higher education institutions in offering a measure of sanctuary to those caught up in the ever-deepening refugee crisis.

-- We are currently developing a bespoke e-module to help University staff understand Sanctuary as it relates to the University and their work.
+- We have developed and launched a bespoke e-module to help University staff understand Sanctuary as it relates to the University and their work.